opro/opro/README.md

       # implement your rate counting mechanism here
     end

-Then to let our server know if a given client has reached add this method, the output is expected to be true if the client has gone over their limit, and false if they have not:
+Then to let our server know if a given client has reached its limit, add the method below.
+The output is expected to be true if the client has gone over their limit and false if they have not:

     def oauth_client_rate_limited?(client_id, params)
       # implement your own custom rate limiting logic here
     end

 Rate limited clients will receive an "unsuccessful" response to any query with a message letting them know they've been rate limited.
-Using redis with a rotating key generator based on (hour, daty, etc.) is one very common way to count rate, and implement the rate limits.
-Since there are so many different ways to implement this, we decided to give you a blank slate and implement it however you like.
+Using redis with a rotating key generator based on (hour, day, etc.) is one very common way to count accesses and implement the rate limits.
+Since there are so many different ways to implement this, we decided to give you a blank slate and let you implement it however you would like.
 The default is that apps are not rate limited, and in general unlimited API access is the way to go, but if you do find abusive behavior you can always easily add in a rate limit.

 ## Configurable Authorization Header